 - Base layer…table runner.
 Shhhh…. don’t tell anyone, ok?
 This ISN’T an actual table runner, it’s a scarf from my closet.
 You may be remember it from my farmhouse winter tablescape.
-Scarves are such a great table running replacement so you don’t have to go out and buy something else…just go shopping in your closet.
+Scarves are such a great table runner replacement so you don’t have to go out and buy something else…just go shopping in your closet.

 - Wooden dough bowl.
 I got my hand carved wooden dough bowl at an estate sale and I love it.
 I put this smack dab in the middle of the table on top of my

 - Add pumpkins to dough bowl.
-Once your painted pumpkins have dried, add those to your wooden bowl.
+Once your pastel painted pumpkins have dried, add those to your wooden dough bowl.
 If your bowl is large like mine, you can add something to the bottom as a filler so you don’t have to make as many pumpkins to fill it up.
 I added a couple books to mine underneath the pumpkins.

 Looking for a wooden dough bowl of your own?
 Here’s some great options!